ivy-llc/ivy/docs/partial_source/deep_dive/13_ivy_tests.rst

 3. Some performance related settings which might be helpful to know are-:

 * **max_examples** - The number of valid examples Hypothesis will run.
 It usually defaults to 100.
-Turning it ip or down will have an impact on the speed as well as the rigorousness of the tests.
+Turning it up or down will have an impact on the speed as well as the rigorousness of the tests.

 * **deadline** - If an input takes longer than expected, it should be treated as an error.
 It is useful to detect weird performance issues.

 Self-Consistent and Explicit Testing
 ------------------------------------